anny-whatever/ecomm-parent/client docs/storefront_implementation.md

 - React for component-based UI
 - TypeScript for type safety
 - Tailwind CSS for styling
-- SWR or React Query for data fetching
+- React Query for data fetching and server state
-- Redux Toolkit for complex state management
+- Context API + useReducer for client state management
 - Framer Motion for animations
 - Axios for API requests